kxen42/ssc-brewery/README.md

 ## Getting started

-Before adding Spring Security to the POM, there is no login form.
+Before adding Spring Security (SpSec) to the POM, there is no login form.
 After adding the dependency to the classpath, a default login form, using HTTP Basic Auth, is generated.
 The default username in 'user', and you will find the generated password in the console when you start the application.